Email signature format: How to structure a clear and effective email signature

 TL;DR

-• A clear format typically includes name, job title, company name, phone number, and website, with optional elements like social links, banners, or disclaimers.
+• A clear format includes name, job title, company name, phone number, and website, with optional elements like social links, banners, or disclaimers.

 • Placing the most important information first helps recipients quickly identify the sender and find contact details.